evanconnelly/browser-ai/README.md

 ![screenshot](/screenshot.png)

 ## Installation
-Clone repo and load the folder into Chrome as an unpacked extension OR
+Clone repo and load the folder into Chrome as an unpacked extension (this allows you to easily edit the config/system roles) OR
 - Download extension.zip from [Releases](https://github.com/evanconnelly/browser-ai/releases)
 - Navigate to chrome://extensions/